SEMjs-Workshops/vue-js/src/lab-template-syntax/README.md

 <div>{{ todos.filter((todo) => todo.isComplete).length }}</div>
 ```

 📝 **Your task:** Make the page say "N todos completed", where N is dynamically calculated using a JavaScript expression.
-Completion of this task will make all of this section's tests will pass.
+Completion of this task will make all of this section's tests pass.

 Add the following element to your template: